Thursday, May 21, 2015

 Poem# 1

-Life is a block of wood; a carver models it into the best but at an old age-when one becomes perfectly experienced.
+Life is a block of wood; a carver models it into the best, but only at old age-when one becomes perfectly experienced.
 Every drill and grill is a tick of torment to life.
-It gashes to a perfectly imperfect time of life.
-And we start over again in the next life.
+It gashes to a perfectly imperfect time of life, and then we start over again in the next life.

 As I look at him,